 External partners should be prepared to review observation feedback to make course revisions in order to ensure that all courses maintain their level of quality.
 ASPDP may discontinue offering courses on the basis of observation feedback in addition to other metrics if courses are not aligned with A+ priorities and ASPDP expectations.

 Instructors may set the total number of seats for their courses.
-If an instructor wishes to add or decrease the number of seats, they are responsible for informing ASPDP before the registration deadline.
+If an instructor wishes to add or decrease the number of seats, they are responsible for informing ASPDP before the registration deadline for that course.

 Education Partners should check their rosters against the enrollment rosters on the ASPDP website to ensure that all participants who wish to receive A+ or P credit have enrolled with ASPDP by the registration deadline.
 If participants register for non-ASPDP approved courses with the education partner, they will not receive P or A+ credit.
 Participants who do not register with ASPDP by the registration deadline will not receive credit.